sanjacob/jsan.ch/content/posts/flash-nrf52-with-pi-debug-probe.md

 Thanks to Jeremy Bentham from iosoft for responding to my query.

+## Updates

+1. I have added information on how to erase the flash memory using the openocd runner (2023-09-07).

 ## Introduction

 Earlier this year I was designing a board which would be powered by the [nRF52833][nrf52833].